digitalocean/netbox-ip-controller/README.md

 ## Install

 A sample deployment for running in-cluster can be found at [docs/example-deployment.yml](docs/example-deployment.yml).
+**Note** that the controller will only export the IPs of the pods and services that have at least one of `--pod-publish-labels` or
+`--service-publish-labels` respectively set.

 If you have RBAC enabled in the cluster, you will also need [docs/rbac.yml](/docs/rbac.yml).

 Docker images are automatically built and distributed for each release and can be found at `digitalocean/netbox-ip-controller:<tag>`.